Representation theory

 Representation theory studies how algebraic structures "act" on objects.
 A simple example is the way a polygon is transformed by its symmetries under reflections and rotations, which are all linear transformations about the center of the polygon.

-Representation theory is a branch of mathematics that studies abstract algebraic structures by representing their elements as linear transformations of vector spaces, and studies modules over these abstract algebraic structures.
+Representation theory is a branch of mathematics that studies abstract algebraic structures by representing their elements as linear transformations of vector spaces.
 In essence, a representation makes an abstract algebraic object more concrete by describing its elements by matrices and their algebraic operations (for example, matrix addition, matrix multiplication).

 The algebraic objects amenable to such a description include groups, associative algebras and Lie algebras.
 The most prominent of these (and historically the first) is the representation theory of groups, in which elements of a group are represented by invertible matrices such that the group operation is matrix multiplication.

 Representation theory is a useful method because it reduces problems in abstract algebra to problems in linear algebra, a subject that is well understood.
 Representations of more abstract objects in terms of familiar linear algebra can elucidate properties and simplify calculations within more abstract theories.
 For instance, representing a group by an infinite-dimensional Hilbert space allows methods of analysis to be applied to the theory of groups.
 Furthermore, representation theory is important in physics because it can describe how the symmetry group of a physical system affects the solutions of equations describing that system.